kokwoo/main/docs/Dev-Guide.md

 # About
-Tempo is a simple tool that allows users to plan and manage their daily schedules using single line commands.
-With Tempo, you can now add, edit, search, delete, and view events and tasks - all with a single line command!
+Tempo is a simple Calendar tool for users to organise their events and tasks.
+It is a Java application that operates with a **Text UI**.

-This guide aims to describe the design and implementation of Tempo.
-It will help you understand how Tempo works from a developer's point of view.

-We have organised this guide in a top-down manner so that you can understand Tempo from the big picture before moving on to the more detailed sections.
+If you are interested in contributing to the further development of Tempo, this guide will help you understand how it works.
+We have organized this guide in a top-down manner so that you can understand the design of Tempo before going down to the details of its implementation.

 # Table of Contents
 <!-- MarkdownTOC -->